Garbage disposal unit: History

-Adoption
+Adoption and bans

-In the United States, some 50% of homes had disposal units as of 2009, compared with only 6% in the United Kingdom and 3% in Canada.
+In the United States, 50% of homes had disposal units as of 2009, compared with only 6% in the United Kingdom and 3% in Canada.

-In Sweden, some municipalities encourage the installation of disposers in order to increase the production of biogas.
-Some local authorities in Britain subsidize the purchase of garbage disposal units in order to reduce the amount of waste going to landfill.
+In Britain, Worcestershire County Council and Herefordshire Council started to subsidize the purchase of garbage disposal units in 2005, in order to reduce the amount of waste going to landfill and the carbon footprint of garbage runs.
+However, the use of macerators was banned for non-household premises in Scotland in 2016 in non-rural areas where food waste collection is available, and banned in Northern Ireland in 2017.
+They are expected to be banned for businesses in England and Wales in 2023.
+The intention is to reduce water use.

+Many other countries in Europe have banned or intend to ban macerators.
+The intention is to realise the resource value of food waste, and reduce sewer blockages.

 Rationale

 Food scraps range from 10% to 20% of household waste, and are a problematic component of municipal waste, creating public health, sanitation and environmental problems at each step, beginning with internal storage and followed by truck-based collection.
 Burned in waste-to-energy facilities, the high water-content of food scraps means that their heating and burning consumes more energy than it generates; buried in landfills, food scraps decompose and generate methane gas, a greenhouse gas that contributes to climate change.

 The premise behind the proper use of a disposer is to effectively regard food scraps as liquid (averaging 70% water, like human waste), and use existing infrastructure (underground sewers and wastewater treatment plants) for its management.
-Modern wastewater plants are effective at processing organic solids into fertilizer products (known as biosolids), with advanced facilities also capturing methane for energy production.
+Modern wastewater plants are effective at processing organic solids into fertilizer products (known as biosolids), with advanced anaerobic digestion facilities also capturing methane (biogas) for energy production.